rodyager/DataScanner/README.md

 `mutating func value(from: String)`  to transform the value of the `Scanable` to reflect the detected text.

-`func contentType() -> DataScannerViewController.RecognizedDataType` to specify the kind of text that is to be detected and
+`func recognizedDataTypes() -> Set<DataScannerViewController.RecognizedDataType>` to specify the kind of text or barcode that is to be detected and

 `func scanFormatted() -> String ` to provide a textual representation of the detected value for the user.